-A one day simulator training will be held before the seminar on the 24th of August 2022.
+Two days simulator training will be held before the seminar on 29 – 30 August 2023.

 The Bank of Finland provides a multipurpose simulator, called BOF-PSS3 for replicating payment and securities settlement systems.
 The simulator is adaptable for modelling multisystem setups that can be combinations of payment, securities settlement systems and cash CCPs.
 The simulator supports agent based modelling (ABM) which allows to extend simulations to incorporate behavioral rules for participants’ active decision making and more realistic modelling.

 The simulator is known to be unique and the first of its kind.
 Since its launch in 2002 the simulator has been distributed to many countries and it has contributed to numerous studies and research papers.
 The simulator can be used to fulfil some of the regulatory requirements stated in the PFMI and BCBS requirements, such as identifying liquidity and credit risks in FMIs (Financial Market Infrastructures).